 Students who have participated in this program in prior years are still eligible to apply.
 However, if there are more applicants than funding--the usual situation--priority will be given to those who have not yet had funding.

-Rising seniors/5th year coterms who have participated for 1 prior year are required to submit a Student Major Grant proposal in order to be eligible to apply to this program as a backup plan.
+Rising seniors/5th year coterms who have participated for 1 or more priors year are required to submit a Student Major Grant proposal in order to be eligible to apply to this program as a backup plan.
 Those who have participated for 2 prior years should plan on not being funded by this program (due to limited funding, not because we don't like you).
 You also should apply for a Student Major Grant as well as investigate other sources of funding, starting with your faculty research mentor.

 Note that the Student Major Grant is a separate program in the VPUE, distinct from the summer funding provided in this Physics/AppliedPhysics/SLAC program.
 It requires a serious research proposal, including a literature search, so start early--applications are due in March.
 Physics and Engineering Physics students who make a serious Major Grant proposal historically have a high probability of being funded by the VPUE; those who throw something together a few days before the deadline are unlikely to be successful.